 Who

 The target audience is students attending two-year community and technical colleges in the U.S., but four-year university students and high school seniors are welcome to apply.
-Special consideration will be given to students who effectively demonstrate how they contribute to the diversity of the cohort of camp participants.
+Special consideration will be given to students who effectively demonstrate how they contribute to the diversity of the cohort of workshop participants.

 When